Cadiac/sanuli/README.md

 $ cargo run --bin parse-kotus-word-list your/path/to/kotus-sanalista_v1.xml
 ```

-which creates a `word-list.txt` file in the working directory.
+which creates a `full-words-generated.txt` file in the working directory.

 ## Development